Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Problem formulation and surrogate functions of CCKP

 \end{theorem}

-The theorem is coming from Theorem 10.1 in \cite{doerr2018probabilistic}.
-Function \ref{func:cher} can be used when all random variables are independent and have their value in $[0,1]$.
-Applying this to the chance-constrained knapsack problem, we give a variant of the Chernoff bound to calculate an upper bound for the probability of violating the chance constraint. \begin{theorem} Let the weights of items be independent random variables.
-Let $w_1,...,w_n$ be the weights of items with expected weight $a_i,...,a_n$.
-Let $B >0$ be the capacity of the knapsack.
-Let $W(X)=\sum_{i=1}^n w_i x_i$ for a solution $X=\{x_1,...,x_n\}$.
-Let $E_W (X)=\sum_{i=1}^n a_i x_i$.
-Let $\delta \geq 0$ is the uncertainty in items.
-Then
+Function \eqref{func:cher} can be used in the case that all random variables are independent and have their value in $[0,1]$.
+The Chernoff bound is used to calculate the probability of violating the constraint incorporate with a surrogate function.